emhill/117-S15/src/morea/03.unix/unix-custom.md

 ## Mac

 1. Open your terminal and type `ls -a`
+2. You should see either a file named .bash_profile or .profile (likely in Yosemite).
-1. If there is no file named .bash_profile, type `touch .bash_profile`
+    * If there is no file named .bash_profile or .profile, type `touch .bash_profile`
-1. Open this .bash_profile file in your editor: `open -a textwrangler .bash_profile`
+1. Open this file in your editor: `open -a textwrangler .bash_profile` or `open -a textwrangler .profile`
 1. Add the following line to your .bash_profile: `alias ped='open -a textwrangler'`
 1. Save the file, close the terminal, & reopen the terminal
 1. Try it out by typing `ped`